 How To Faux Distress Painted Furniture

-Now that we know how to paint the table lets work on painting and re-covering the chair seats.
+Now that we know how to paint the table, let’s work on painting and re-covering the chair seats.

-For these chairs I spray painted them white then applied two coats of Beyond Paint in Off-White with a brush.
-Now it's time to re-cover the chair seats with a drop cloth.
+For these chairs, I spray painted them white, then applied two coats of Beyond Paint in Off-White with a brush.
+Now it’s time to recover the chair seats with a drop cloth.

 Drop cloths usually have a chemical smell when they come out of the bag.
 I always wash them before using the cloths in a project.
-Also you should watch for flaws in the drop cloths when using them for to re-cover seats, etc. The photo above shows a pull or bad area running across the fabric.
-I moved the seat before cutting in order to avoid the bad spot.
+Also, you should watch for flaws in the drop cloths when using them for to re-cover seats, etc. The photo above shows a pull or bad area running across the fabric.
+I moved the seat before cutting to avoid the bad spot.

-Lay the seat to be covered upside down on the fabric and cut the piece of fabric so it is big enough to wrap around the bottom of the seat and staple in place.
-Another thing to watch for when working with fabric that has a design is to place the design how you want it to look on the top of the seat before cutting the fabric.
+Lay the seat to be covered upside down on the fabric and cut the piece of fabric, so it is big enough to wrap around the bottom of the seat and staple in place.
+Another thing to watch for when working with fabric that has a design is to place the design on how you want it to look on the top of the seat before cutting the fabric.

 You can see how I re-covered the chair seat and the tons of staples I used in the video below....